arduino/help-center-content/content/About Arduino/My Arduino Account/About-Arduino-Project-Hub.md

 ### How can I report a technical issues with the platform?

-If the issue is related to the migration to the new platform, you can also contact the Arduino Project Hub support team for assistance.
+If the issue is related to the migration to the new platform, you can also contact the Arduino Project Hub support team for assistance via [this form](https://www.arduino.cc/en/contact-us/).